-5 Fashion Industry Guidelines for Creating Stunning Textile Patterns
+5 Fashion Industry Guidelines for Creating Stunning Pattern Designs

 If your goal is to have your textile designs make it into the fashion industry, you’re in the right place.
-I’ve put together five guidelines regarding designing textiles for the fashion industry.
+I’ve put together five guidelines regarding creating pattern designs for the fashion industry.
 These industry insights will help you to create stunning patterns that are perfect for whatever market you are designing for.
 I developed these guidelines after my 15+ years of experience in this industry and having the opportunity to work with some incredibly talented fashion designers and merchandisers along the way!

 Guideline #1: Flatter the Customer

 The first guideline is to create pattern designs that flatter the body and are consumer right.
 This guideline is mentioned first because it is very important to the fashion industry, but not applicable to other textile design markets (home décor and stationary, for example).
 It’s important to make sure that your motifs are properly placed in the layout or repeat, because you don’t want motifs to highlight the body in an unflattering way.
 Ask yourself, does the placement of your motifs create accidental stripes that take away from the movement of the design?
 Or does the movement within your pattern flatter the body?

 The second guideline is to create pattern designs that are consumer driven.